 And if you haven’t made up your mind, discover which is the best kitchen layout for you.

-#1: It’s space saving and ideal for apartments with tiny living rooms.
+- It’s space-saving and ideal for apartments with tiny living rooms

-#2: If you like to socialise then open kitchens are for you as it makes serving your guests easier.
+- If you like to socialise then open kitchens are for you as it makes serving your guests easier

-#4: You have easy access to your living room (including the television) and front door from an open kitchen.
+- You have easy access to your living room (including the television) and front door from an open kitchen

-#5: Conversations become easier between couples if the kitchen isn’t enclosed.
+- Conversations become easier between couples if the kitchen isn’t enclosed

-#6: In the hot and humid climate of Singapore, closed kitchens can feel like the inside of an over.
-An open kitchen is way cooler to cook in.
+- In the hot and humid climate of Singapore, closed kitchens can feel like the inside of an oven; an open kitchen is way cooler to cook in

 What is a semi-open kitchen?

-While opting for an open concept kitchens might seem idyllic after reading about its benefits, there is also a downside.
+While opting for an open concept kitchen might seem idyllic after reading about its benefits, there is also a downside.
 Smoke and smells do spread quickly from an open kitchen.
-To correct this, the semi open kitchens for HDBs are also trending.
+To correct this, the semi open kitchen HDB is also trending.

 Things you can do with open and semi-open kitchens